 That in 2003, declared the "European Year of People with Disabilities" by a Council Decision adopted on 3rd December 2001, the Tax Agency created a plan to assist people with disabilities, carrying out diverse initiatives with the collaboration of CERMI and the ONCE Foundation.

-The experience gained during this European Year inspired the parties of both parts to deem it advisable to work toward drafting a Collaboration Agreement to support and drive future initiatives aimed at attaining equal opportunities and assistance for people with disabilities, in order to provide them with up-to-date information on their rights in addition to support and advice regarding their tax obligations.
+The experience acquired in the European Year has led both parties to consider it appropriate to work on the drafting of a collaboration agreement in order to support and promote future actions, inspired by achieving assistance and equal opportunities for people with disabilities, in order to provide them with up-to-date information on their rights, as well as to provide them with support and advice on the fulfilment of their tax obligations.

 The present Agreement gives consideration to the principles arising out of Act 51/2003 of 2nd December on equal opportunities, non-discrimination and universal accessibility for people with disabilities.

-Additionally, Article 92 of General Tax Act 58/2003 of 17th December 2003 addresses social collaboration, stipulating that "in particular, said collaboration may materialise through agreements between the Tax Agency and other government bodies, private organisations or institutions or organisations representing social, labour-related, business or professional sectors or interests".
-This Act continues the regulation of social collaboration in tax administration set forth under Article 6 of the General Tax Act of 28th December 1963.
+On the other hand, Article 92 of Law 58/2003 of 17 December 2003 on General Taxation provides for social collaboration, stating that "In particular, such collaboration may be implemented through agreements between the tax administration and other public administrations, private entities or institutions or organisations representing social, labour, business or professional sectors or interests".
+This precept continues the regulation of social collaboration in tax management in Article 96 of the General Tax Law of 28 December 1963.

 It should be noted that people with disabilities and their relatives comprise a numerous group of taxpayers that have dealings with the Tax Agency.
 This makes it desirable to promote accords such as this Agreement with institutions such as CERMI and the ONCE Foundation, which represent so many of these taxpayers.